rahlgpta/FireDetection/README.md

 **Dataset**

 The dataset used for this project is available in the "Dataset.zip" file.
-It contains two main subdirectories: "Training" and "Testing".
-The "Training" subdirectory contains subfolders "fire" and "no_fire", each containing respective images.
+It contains two folders: "Training" and "Testing".
+The "Training"  contains subfolders "fire" and "no_fire", each containing respective images.
 The "Testing" subdirectory directly contains test images.

 **Setup**

 Clone this repository to your local machine or download the ZIP file.

-Extract the contents of "Dataset.zip" into the repository directory. << i am not providing this in this repository
+Extract the contents of "Dataset.zip" into the repository directory. << i am not providing this in this repository right now

-**If you're running the code on Google Colab:**

-Upload the entire repository (including the extracted dataset) to your Google Drive.
+Upload the entire repository (and dataset) to your Google Drive.

 **Usage**

-The forest_fire_classification.ipynb notebook provides step-by-step instructions on data preprocessing, model building, training, and evaluation.
+The Forest_Fire_Detection.ipynb notebook provides step-by-step instructions on data preprocessing, model building, training, and evaluation.
 You can run this notebook on Google Colab.